By Draxon Maloya

 A total of 15 journalists from various media houses in the northern have been drilled on how to report on issues that will strengthen accountability in the extractive industry through investigative reporting.

-A day long training workshop which took place in Mzuzu on Friday dwelled on a number of thematic areas which among others gave the scribes food for thought on governments projects on extractive industry sector which is expected to contribute 20 percent of the country’s domestic products by 2020.
+A three day long training workshop which took place in Lilongwe Mzuzu dwelled on a number of thematic areas which among others gave the scribes food for thought on governments projects on extractive industry sector which is expected to contribute 20 percent of the country’s domestic products by 2020.